-Cyrus Meurant (b.
-1982) studied composition and violin at the Conservatorium of Music, University of Sydney with teachers including Anne Boyd, Ross Edwards, Matthew Hindson and Richard Meale.
-He won both the Frank Albert Prize for Music and the Sarah Theresa Makinson Prize for Composition then later studied at the Conservatoire de Paris with Frédéric Durieux on a Churchill Fellowship as well as at the Royal Academy of Music, London.
+Meurant studied composition and violin at the Sydney Conservatorium of Music, University of Sydney, with teachers including Anne Boyd, Ross Edwards, Matthew Hindson, and Richard Meale.
+He won both the Frank Albert Prize for Music and the Sarah Teresa Makinson Prize for Composition and later studied at the Conservatoire de Paris on a Churchill Fellowship with Frédéric Durieux, as well as at the Royal Academy of Music, London.
 He holds a Doctor of Musical Arts from the Sydney Conservatorium of Music, University of Sydney.

 Meurant’s music is often distinguished for its economy and elegance of expression whilst being continually renewed through interdisciplinary exchanges and collaboration.
-Since 2012, Meurant has composed a series of dance scores for choreographer Brett Morgan – Artistic Director of the National College of Dance (Australia).
-Featuring a small amplified ensemble of strings, winds and percussion, directed by Cyrus, these works include: The Spartans, KLASH, Wild Life, and the evening length works: Fusion and As time goes by.
+Since 2012, Meurant has composed a series of dance scores for choreographer Brett Morgan – Artistic Director of the National College of Dance.
+Featuring Meurant’s own ensemble of strings, winds and percussion, with Meurant as musical director, these works have included: The Spartans, KLASH, Wild Life, and the evening length works: Fusion and As time goes by.
 Collaborators on these projects have included: Michael Askill, Jess Ciampa, Alison Pratt, Andrew Smith, Michael Bardon, Nicola Crowe, Jordan Wett, Timothy Brigden and the Dance Makers Collective.